seek-oss/braid-design-system/.changeset/tasty-weeks-search.md

 ---
 updated:
+  - Columns
+  - Inline
   - Stack
 ---

-**Stack:** Expand `component` support
+**Stack, Inline, Columns:** Updated `component` support

-With `Stack` no longer adding intermidiary elements, the `component` prop can now accept a wider range of elements.
+With `Stack`, `Columns` and `Inline` no longer adding intermidiary elements, the `component` prop can now accept a wider range of elements.
-The list is kept to a white list of relevant elements for a `Stack` that do not require other HTML attributes, keeping in mind that props are not blindly spread in Braid.
+The list is kept to a white list of relevant elements to the component that do not require other HTML attributes, keeping in mind that props are not blindly spread in Braid.